Website Marketing Tips

 - Ensure that your site is built with SEO coding in mind.
 Your site’s code can play a role in its overall optimization.
 It’s like building your house on a firm foundation.
 From ensuring your site can be crawled and indexed appropriately to providing text-based alternatives, the code is an important piece of the puzzle.
 You don’t have to understand all the details, but be aware and ensure your coder does!

 - E-blasts are an effective way to promote your website and generate traffic.
 Be sure to abide by CASL rules and obtain permission to email your contacts.
 A great way to create interest and acquire consent is by offering an incentive like an eBook, white paper, discount or special offer.
-You can then use your marketing list to share events, content from your website and exclusive deals.
+You can then use your marketing list to share events, new products, content from your website and exclusive deals.
 Directing all links back to your website increases the likelihood of further clicks and interaction.